Genius Bed Ideas for Small Rooms

 Murphy Bed with Bookcase

 You can build a Murphy bed with a bookcase!
 This design feature pullout nightstand tables on both sides of the bed, along with built in night lights.
+Here are the complete instructions for this DIY murphy bed with bookcase.

 Murphy Bed with Wardrobe